BonsaiDen/discord-bot/README.md

 2. Clone the repository
 3. Setup the project to use rust nightly `rustup override add nightly`
 4. Create a bot application at https://discordapp.com/developers/applications/me
-5. Create a `.env` file containing the general bot confuration:
+5. Create a `.env` file containing the general bot configuration:

   ```env
   DISCORD_BOT_TOKEN=<YOUR_BOT_TOKEN>